BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 20/09/2020
 ---
 As for yesterday, I had no exorbitant plans and of course I managed to make them 😛.
 But apart from that, I did some other - in my opinion - important things: I cleaned the room, ran 10 km with my friend and helped my mother to make apple jam (I peeled apples).
 In the evening we had a nice time with the youth and that's how Saturday passed 🙂.
 Today is Sunday and my plans are to be at both services (in the evening I serve).

+21/09/2020
+---
+Ohh... what a beautiful Sunday it was 😍.
+Especially in spiritual terms - it can be seen that God listened to my Thursday's post 😇😇.
+And today you have to go back to everyday life 😝.
+The plan for today is to go out on a bike and start writing an article on the blog (and the coolest thing would be to write the whole article).

+22/09/2020
+---
+Yesterday I succeeded only in part of the plan - the one related to the bike 😅.
+But with what style - we went on a bike in 3 - me and two friends.
+And that was a well spent time 🙂.
+In the evening I went to a friend's place and we played a board game.
+Today the plan is the same as yesterday - this time only, I want to spend the evening more peacefully 😛.

+23/09/2020
+---
+This time yesterday's plan went more successful than last time 🤣.
+I did not write the whole article on the blog, but one paragraph yes.
+Today I want to enjoy the weather again and go cycling.
+Additionally, today is my sister-in-law's birthday, yesterday I made a cake so tonight we will celebrate 😍✨.

+24/09/2020
+---
+Yesterday I had another successful day.
+I wrote another section of the article, drove 40 km by bike and in the evening we spent time with family celebrating my sister-in-law's birthday 🙂.
+And again, the plan for today will be similar to that of yesterday 😅 - a bicycle, an article on the blog and in the evening I want to go to the service.
+I enjoy the weather 100% as long as it is 😎🤗!

+25/09/2020
+---
+Yesterday's plan was fulfilled in 100% 🙃!
+I cycled 40 km by bike, wrote the whole article on the blog and spent a good time with my family in the evening.
+We sat and talked about God's themes with my brother, his wife and our parents 👍.
+And what about today?
+I would like to prepare a presentation to defend my thesis - a large part of it I already have taken from an earlier diploma seminar 😅.
+Additionally, it would be nice to prepare 3 questions for the exam.

+26/09/2020
+---
+And once again, yesterday's plan is 100% done 🤗.
+It turned out that I have all the questions for the diploma exam as well - I just have to learn it (30 pdf pages 🤔).
+Yesterday I found out that my cousin had a car accident and I visited him twice - once in the morning and once in the evening 😋 - he has a broken shoulder but thank God he is alive.
+All right - let's get back to our plans for today.
+I would like to prepare another 7 questions to defend my thesis.
+As a preparation I mean to rewrite it on a piece of paper and learn something there 😆.
+Additionally, it would be nice to go out on a bicycle and ride 20-30 km 🚴🚴.

+27/09/2020
+---
+Yesterday's day went according to the plan 🙃.
+I cycled 30 km but it was very hard - there was a huge wind and it was hard to ride 😧 but I made it 💪.
+In the evening I was also at a special service in the church next door - in Dubicze - there was a pastor who goes to India and helps.
+He talked about the mission + said a preaching.
+Today is Sunday - Lord's day, the day of rest.
+I am planning to go to the neighboring church on agappe after the morning service 🙂.